 Join the Thomson Reserve floor-plan alert →Thomson Reserve's exit: schools, the TEL, and a deep upgrader base

-Exit is the other four points in that 8 out of 10, and it does not depend on the price.
+Exit is four of those ten points, and it does not depend on the price.

 The schools alone guarantee steady demand.
 Families chase the Ai Tong and CHIJ St Nicholas addresses, and that pull shows up in both resale buyers and tenants.
 A doorstep MRT brings in everyone who commutes on top of that.
 Add the future Cross Island Line interchange at Bright Hill, and the transport links only get better the longer you hold, not worse.

 Underneath all of it is the upgrader base.
-Bishan, Ang Mo Kio and Thomson are full of HDB owners and older-condo households who want to stay in the area their kids' schools and their parents are in.
+Bishan, Ang Mo Kio and Thomson are full of HDB owners and older-condo households who want to stay near their kids' schools and their parents.
 When they sell and move up, this is the kind of address they move into.
 That is about as deep and steady as buyer demand gets.

 Who is Thomson Reserve not for?

 No site is for everyone.
-A few things worth flagging before you commit:
+A few things to weigh before you commit:

 - You want freehold.
 This is a fresh 99-year lease.
 It resets the clock to a full term, but if tenure is your hard line, that is a real consideration.